xalaida/laravel-nuxt-docker/client/DOCUMENTATION.md

 1. Copy all files from the `client` directory to your application.
 2. Create the `.env` file from `.env.dev`.
-3. Build and run containers using the command `make install`.
+3. Build and run containers using `make build` and `make up` commands.

 ## Usage